kunalchaudhari910/Book-Inventory-System/README.md

 ##Step 1 : open json server Go to command "cd jsondata",
 ##Step 2 : then type next command "npx json-server --watch db.json", it will open to Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ##Step 3 : run following command "npm start"

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The page will reload when you make changes.\
 You may also see any lint errors in the console.